rorosaurus/ild-archive/README.md

 # ild-archive
  An archive of .ild files I found on the interweb.
 These can be imported to LaserOS for your LaserDock/LaserCube.

+ I compiled my favorites (Geometric, Animations, and Beam Shows) into `laser-animations.zip` so you can download it an extract on your device for easy import to LaserOS.

 ## http://www.laser-am.com/ilda.php
 It's in German, but you can register to download ~500 different .ild files.
 Most of them are static or uninteresting, but I found quite a few excellent ones here.